M0hammed-Ali/Blogify/README.md

 # Blogify
 A MERN Stack project.
-Used mutex - a npm package to upload files.
+Used multer - a npm package to upload files.
 Used form to write a blog.